What is Market Structure?

 3. Oligopoly

-Firms in the same market must consider the choices made by the other firm when determining a price or how much output they produce.
-Exiting the market incurs high costs, high economic scale, or regulations that stop firms from re-entering the market.
+Firms in the same market must consider the choices made by other firms when determining a price or how much output they produce.
+Exiting the market involves high costs due to economies of scale or regulations that prevent firms from re-entering.

 4. Monopoly